-FME Type General Description FMEs Identified Other Other projects are not classified above.
+FME Туре General Description FMEs Identified Studies on Flood Preparedness Encourages preemptive evaluations and strategies to better prepare an area in the event of a flood.
+10 Other Other projects are not classified above.
 All FMEs classified as "Other" are associated with studies to support property acquisition programs (including high-risk and repetitive loss properties and acquiring and preserving open space adjacent to floodplain areas).
 7